Georgui716371/Georgui716371/README.md

 <h3 align="center">I am currently studying Systems Engineering and Computer Science at the Technological University of Peru (UTP - VI cycle), I am a lover of technology and programming (Frontend - Backend), I have been learning many technologies as I develop professionally, I am very motivated to put them into practice my knowledge in the world of work.</h3>

-- 🌱 I’m currently learning *Node.js - Spring Boot*
+- 🌱 I’m currently learning *Node.js - Spring Boot - Angular*

 - 👨‍💻 All of my projects are available at [https://georgui-azel.netlify.app/](https://georgui-azel.netlify.app/)